John Lauder, Lord Fountainhall: Life

 He lived in buildings on the Lawnmarket, the upper part of the Royal Mile.
 These were later replaced by the James Court buildings.

 In 1692 he was offered the post of Lord Advocate but declined because the condition was attached that he should not prosecute the persons implicated in the Glencoe Massacre.
-Sir George Mackenzie, who had been Lord Advocate under King Charles II, also refused to concur in this partial application of the penal laws, and his refusal (unlike Fountainhall's) led to his temporary disgrace.
+Sir George Mackenzie, who had been Lord Advocate under King Charles II, also refused to concur in five this partial application of the penal laws, and his refusal (unlike Fountainhall's) led to his temporary disgrace.

 Sir John was a Justice of the Peace for Haddingtonshire in 1683 and a Burgess of Edinburgh (2 November 1687).
 He was the Commissioner for Haddingtonshire in Parliament (1685–86, 1690–1707), and spoke several times against the Union.

 Lord Fountainhall left a large collection of legal opinions and papers, including some that record Court of Session proceedings from 1678 to 1712, which also note the transactions of the Privy Council of Scotland, and those of the Courts of Justiciary and Exchequer, works compiled with anecdotes of the times and much characteristic ingenuity of observation, to which professional lawyers still turn today.

 Lord Fountainhall died at Edinburgh and was interred in the Lauder vault within Greyfriars Kirk.
 His Testament dated 2 December 1706 was not Proved until more than sixteen years later.
 He was succeeded in the baronetcy by his son Sir John Lauder, 3rd Baronet.